-Corridor will have an Environmental Observer capable of liaising with the fishing industry on board during each geohazard survey program to monitor interactions with fishing vessels and serve as a liaison between the survey vessel and fishing operations.
-The observer will also report any dead birds on board the vessel.
+Corridor will have a qualified observer(s), whom will be capable of liaising with the fishing industry, on board during each geohazard survey program to monitor interactions with fishing vessels, serve as a liaison between the survey vessel and fishing operations and monitor for marine mammals, sea turtles and seabirds.
+The observer(s) will also report any dead birds on board the vessel.
 As well, routine checks will be done for stranded birds that may have been attracted to vessel lighting.
-Handling procedures for the Leach's Storm-Petrel in particular, will follow the general information and handling instructions as described in Appendix B. The Environmental Observer will record sightings of marine mammals on a daily basis throughout each geohazard survey, weather permitting.
+Handling procedures for the Leach's Storm-Petrel in particular, will follow the general information and handling instructions as described in Appendix B. The observer(s) will record sightings of marine mammals, sea turtles and seabirds continuously (24 hours a day)throughout each geohazard survey, weather permitting.
 Marine mammal and sea turtle monitoring and observation protocols will be consistent with the Geophysical, Geological, Environmental and Geotechnical Program Guidelines (C-NLOPB 2008).
 A pelagic seabird monitoring program will be implemented according to the protocols developed by the Canadian Wildlife Service (CWS).

-Environmental mitigation measures, as per Appendix II of the Geophysical, Geological, Environmental and Geotechnical Program Guidelines (C-NLOPB 2008) as well as those listed in the SOCP will be applied to each geohazard survey.
+Environmental mitigation measures, as per Appendix II of the Geophysical, Geological, Environmental and Geotechnical Program Guidelines (C-NLOPB 2008), the Statement of Canadian Practice with respect to the Mitigation of Seismic Sound in the Marine Environment (SOCP) and those identified in this Environment Assessment will be applied to each geohazard survey.

-Any fluid losses will be reported to the C-NLOPB and the Canadian Coast Guard and any seabird mortalities will be recorded by the on-board observer.
+Any fluid losses will be reported to the C-NLOPB and the Canadian Coast Guard and any seabird mortalities will be recorded by the on-board observer(s).